AnimeThemes/animethemes-api-docs/docs/graphql/guide/relationships/index.md

 ---

-The AnimeThemes API implements relationships for most types, previously known as "allowed includes" in the REST API.
+The AnimeThemes API implements relationships for most types, previously known as "allowed includes" in the JSON:API.

 The many-to-many relationships apply connections.
 The one-to-many relationships apply simple pagination.